octo-technology/OpenTezos/docs/baker/cli-baker.md

 To learn more about how baking works, take a look at the [Baking](/baking) module.

-This chapter requires the deployment of its own Tezos node, explained in the module [Deploy a node](/deploy-a-node).
+This chapter requires the deployment of your own Tezos node, explained in the module [Deploy a node](/deploy-a-node).

 ## Running a Delegate